Shubham37204/TypeScript-Learning/README.md

 ## 📌 Overview

-This repository contains my **TypeScript learning journey**, including hands-on practice files and examples covering core to advanced concepts.
+This repository contains **TypeScript learning journey**, including hands-on practice files and examples covering core to advanced concepts.
 It is focused on understanding how TypeScript improves **code quality, scalability, and maintainability** in modern JavaScript applications.

 ---